• matthew@thehomeinspectorsnotebook.com

 If your family follows a somewhat regular schedule, a programmable thermostat can save energy dollars.
 Make sure you change your thermostat’s clock when you change from standard time to daylight saving time and vice versa, otherwise your heating and cooling settings will be off an hour.

-Also, heat-producing objects, such as TVs and lighting, should never be placed near thermostats.
-Doing so causes the thermostat to read an artificially high room temperature which leads to the home’s heating system not running very much and the A/C system to run longer than it needs to.
-This leads to an uncomfortably cooler home in the winter and wasted energy (and a cooler then desired home) in the summer.
+Also, something that very often gets overlooked….. heat-producing objects, such as TVs and lights, should never be placed near thermostats.
+Doing so causes the thermostat to read a falsely high room temperature which leads to the home’s heating system not running as often as it needs to and the A/C system to run longer than it needs to.
+This leads to an uncomfortable home (summer and winter) and wasted energy (summer).
+Ensure there are no heat producing objects within 3~5′ from your thermostat(s).
 The photo to the right shows an HVAC thermostat located too close to a TV.
+A wireless thermostat, of course, can easily be moved.
+Wired thermostats can be relocated.
+Also, thermostats should not be located on exterior walls nor in places where sunlight shines or where drafts (such as from an HVAC system or fan) exist.
+The thermostat needs to be able to measure accurate temperatures in order for your HVAC system to work as designed.

 Properly Insulating Your Home